-4-Digit Diagnostic Rank Probability of CNS Damage Confirmatory Findings Definite Microcephaly: OFC 2 or more SDs below the norm.
-4 Structural and/or Neurological Abnormalities and / or Significant abnormalities in brain structure of presumed prenatal origin. and / or Static Encephalopathy Evidence of hard neurological findings likely to be of prenatal origin.
-3 Probable Significant Dysfunction Static Encephalopathy Significant impairment in three or more domains of brain function such as, but not limited to: cognition, achievement, memory, executive function, motor, language, attention, activity level, neurological 'soft' signs.
-2 Possible Mild to Moderate Delay or Dysfunction Neurobehavioral Disorder Evidence of delay or dysfunction that suggest the possibility of CNS damage, but data to this point do not permit a Rank 3 classification.
+4-Digit Diagnostic Rank Probability of CNS Damage Confirmatory Findings CNS Damage: Definite Microcephaly: OFC 2 or more SDs below the norm. and / or Damage: 4 Structural and/or Neurological Abnormalities Significant abnormalities in brain structure of presumed prenatal origin. and / or Static Encephalopathy Evidence of hard neurological findings likely to be of prenatal origin.
+30 - 70 - 10 13.6% 21.1% 0.1% 0.1% 0.1% 0.1% 0.1% 0.1% 0.1% 3 Probable Significant Dysfunction Static Encephalopathy Significant impairment in three or more domains of brain function such as, but no limited to: cognition, achievement, memory, executive function, motor, language, attention, activity level, neurological 'soft' signs.
+2 Possible Mild to Moderate Delay or Dysfunction Neurobehavioral Disorder Evidence of delay or dysfunction that suggest the possibility of CNS damage, but data to this point do not permit a Rank 3 elassification.
 1 Unlikely No current evidence of delay or dysfunction likely to reflect CNS damage.